MarcioJFS/MarcioJFS/README.md

 - 👋 Hi, I’m @MarcioJFS
-- 👀 I’m interested in coding applyed to life sciences.
+- 👀 I’m interested in coding applied to life sciences.
 - 🌱 I’m currently learning Python and C.
 - 💞️ I’m looking to collaborate on making coding become more popular among people with few resources.
 - 📫 How to reach me?
 On my mail: santos.mjf@hotmail.com or on my Instagram: @marciojfs